Santos, Brazil Port Guide

 Top Things to Do

-• Discover the Museu de Arte Sacra, showcasing religious art and artifacts.
+- Discover the Museu de Arte Sacra, featuring religious art and artifacts.

 Typical Weather

-Santos enjoys a tropical climate, characterized by warm temperatures and high humidity year-round.
-The best time to visit is during the dry season from May to September, while the rainy season runs from November to March, bringing heavier rainfall and occasional storms.
+Santos enjoys a tropical climate, with warm temperatures year-round.
+The best time to visit is during the dry season from May to September, while the rainy season typically occurs from December to March, bringing occasional heavy showers.

 What to Pack